 The wood was confiscated while the trafficker and his material were handed over to the forces of law and order.

-Traffickers use fire arms
+Traffickers use firearms

-The octogenarian regrets that this tree which provided shelter and which leaves served as feed for domestic animals is becoming rare in the village.
+The octogenarian regrets that this tree which provided shelter and whose leaves served as feed for domestic animals is becoming rare in the village.
 He is not the only one who wants to understand what is happening.